mvrt-115/MVRT_Site/app/resources/trainings.md

 ## Web

 [HTML]
 : Hypertext Markup Language and its overview.
-How it is used and how to use it.
+How it is used and how to use it. abalaabhahsduiasdhiufailusfailruwgjuilaegluaergluaergua

 [CSS]
 : Cascading Style Sheets.
 How to design a page using various functions.